 Also, because implant-supported bridges will replace some of your tooth roots, your bone is better preserved.
 With a fixed bridge or removable partial denture, the bone that previously surrounded the tooth root may begin to resorb (deteriorate).
 Dental implants integrate with your jawbone, helping to keep the bone healthy and intact.

-In the long term, implants are esthetic, functional and comfortable.
+In the long term, implants are esthetic, functional, and comfortable.
 Gums and bone can recede around a fixed bridge or removable partial denture, leaving a visible defect.
 Resorbed bone beneath bridges or removable partial dentures can lead to a collapsed, unattractive smile.
 The cement holding bridges in place can wash out, allowing bacteria to decay teeth that anchor the bridge.
-Also, removable partial dentures can move around in the mouth and reduce your ability to eat certain foods.
+Additionally, removable partial dentures can move around in the mouth and reduce your ability to eat certain foods.